 The DSAP package was adopted in October 2018 and has been in effect less than 18 months.
-Because of this, CEDD is recommending no changes to any part of the DSAP package in 2020, but to review for any needed changes in 2022.
+Because of this, CEDD is recommending no changes to any part of the DSAP package in 2020, but to continue the biennial review process in order consider any changes that might be needed in 2022.